kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 number of queues in the larger class.
 The details are as follows.

-For queues where `rho(i,t) <= mu_fair(t)` we can keep track of the predicted E for the next packet to begin transmitting.
+For queues where `rho(i,t) <= mu_fair(t)` we can keep track of the predicted E for the packet virtually being transmitted.
 As long as that queue's `rho` remains less than or equal to `mu_fair`, these E predictions do not change.
 We can keep these queues in a data structure sorted by those E predictions.

-For queues `i` where `mu_fair(t) <= rho(i,t)` we can keep track of the F (that is, `R(E)`) of the next packet to begin transmitting.
+For queues `i` where `mu_fair(t) <= rho(i,t)` we can keep track of the F (that is, `R(E)`) of the packet virtually being transmitted.
 As long as `mu_fair` remains less than or equal to that queue's `rho`, that F does not change.
 We can keep these queues in a data structure sorted by those F predictions.

 When a stimulus --- that is, packet arrival or virtual completion --- changes `mu_fair(t)` or some `rho(i,t)` in such a way that some queues